Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch01-Programming.md

 1. *Base cases*.
 You must always have some base cases, which can be solved without recursion.
 2. *Making progress*.
 For the cases that are to be solved recursively, the recursive call must always be to a case that makes progress toward a base case.
 3. *Design rule*.
 Assume that all the recursive calls work.
 4. *Compound interest rule*.
-Never duplicate work by solving the same instance of a problemin separate recursive calls.
+Never duplicate work by solving the same instance of a problem in separate recursive calls.

 The fourth rule, which will be justified (along with its nickname) in later sections, is thereason that it is generally a bad idea to use recursion to evaluate simple mathematical func-tions, such as the Fibonacci numbers.
 As long as you keep these rules in mind, recursiveprogramming should be straightforward.